 - The Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the management report, but does not include the Ind AS financial statements and our auditor's report thereon. - Our opinion on the Ind AS financial statements does not cover the other information and we do not express any form of assurance conclusion thereon. - In connection with our audit of the Ind AS financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the Ind AS financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated. - If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
-We have nothing to report in this regard.
+The other information comprises the information included in the Directors' report (but does not include the standalone financial statements and our auditor's report thereon).
+The Directors' report is expected to be made available to us after the date of this auditor's report. - Our opinion on the Ind AS financial statements does not cover the other information and we will not express any form of assurance conclusion thereon. - In connection with our audit of the Ind AS financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the Ind AS financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated. - When we read the Directors' report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance as required under SA 720 'The Auditor's responsibilities Relating to Other Information'.